mattbierner/js-hashtrie-benchmark/README.md

 a [bug in the library](https://github.com/hughfdjackson/persistent-hash-trie/issues/24).

 #### Immutable
-Immutable generally performs similar to Mori on basic operations, but much worse on aggregate operations like `sum` or `keys`. `count` is also a constant time key lookup.
+Immutable performs between Mori and HAMT for most basic operations. `count` is also a constant time operation.
+Transient mutation is one of the libraries strong points, with Immutable showing the best transient mutation performance overall.

 It is written in JS.
 Like Mori, this is a general purpose collection library.
 The API is richer and will be familiar to  OO programmers.
-Overall, Mori seems like the better choice if you need a general purpose collection library.

 ```